Skip to main content

 How long does reconstituted GHK-Cu last in the fridge?

-Store at 2 to 8 C and it stays potent for 4 weeks.
+Store at 2 to 8 C and it stays potent for around 4 weeks.
 Freeze aliquots in 1 ml syringes for up to 6 months at -20 C.

 Can you mix GHK-Cu with BPC-157 for research?

-Yes, researchers combine 1 mg GHK-Cu with 250 mcg BPC-157 daily.
+Researchers report combining 300 mcg GHK-Cu with 250 mcg BPC-157 daily.
 Check the [BPC-157 calculator](/calculator/bpc-157) for ratios.

 What is the standard topical GHK-Cu concentration?